CobaltFusion/DebugViewPP/doc/example_usage.md

 ## An standard C++20 wrapper around OutputDebugString

 If you are on C++20, fmt is included in the standard library and you can do this.
+This has the advantage of having no extra library dependencies and format arguments checked at compile time.

 https://godbolt.org/z/hrGW3Kn5P